+Registration No. 333-

-Registration No. 333-SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
-20549 -----REGISTRATION STATEMENT ON FORM S-3 UNDER THE SECURITIES ACT OF 1933 ODETICS, INC. (Exact name of Registrant as specified in its charter) 95-2588496 Delaware (State or other jurisdiction of (I.R.S.
-Employer incorporation) Identification Number) 1515 South Manchester Avenue Anaheim, California 92802 (714) 774-5000 (Address, including zip code, and telephone number, including area code, of Registrant's principal executive offices) GREGORY A. MINER Chief Executive Officer and Chief Financial Officer Odetics, Inc. 1515 South Manchester Avenue Anaheim, California 92802 (714) 774-5000 (Name, address, including zip code, and telephone number, including area code, of agent for service) Copy to: Ellen S. Bancroft, Esq.
+SECURITIES AND EXCHANGE COMMISSION

+WASHINGTON, D.C.
+20549

+REGISTRATION STATEMENT ON FORM S-3 UNDER THE SECURITIES ACT OF 1933

+(Exact name of Registrant as specified in its charter)

+Delaware (State or other jurisdiction of incorporation)

+95-2588496 (I.R.S.
+Employer Identification Number)

+1515 South Manchester Avenue Anaheim, California 92802 (714) 774-5000

+(Address, including zip code, and telephone number, including area code, of Registrant's principal executive offices)

+GREGORY A. MINER Chief Executive Officer and Chief Financial Officer Odetics, Inc. 1515 South Manchester Avenue Anaheim.
+California 92802 (714) 774-5000

+(Name, address, including zip code, and telephone number, including area code, of agent for service)

+Copy to: Ellen S. Bancroft, Esq.
 Patty H. Le, Esq.
-Brobeck, Phleger & Harrison LLP 38 Technology Drive Irvine, California 92618 (949) 790-6300 Approximate date of commencement of proposed sale to the public: from time to time after the effective date of this registration statement.
-If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, please check the following box. []

-As filed with the Securities and Exchange Commission on June 13, 2002

-If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, other than securities offered only in connection with dividend or interest reinvestment plans, check the following box.
-[X]

-If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. []

-If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement

-If delivery of the prospectus is expected to be made pursuant to Rule 434, please check the following box. $[\]$
+Brobeck, Phleger & Harrison LLP 38 Technology Drive Irvine, California 92618 (949) 790-6300 from time to time after the effective date of this registration statement. olle If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, please check the owing box. □ Sec If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the curities Act of 1933, other than securities offered only in connection with dividend or interest reinvestment plans, check the following box. юх If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.
+Sec If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the curities Act registration statement number of the earlier effective registration statement for the same offering.
+If delivery of the prospectus is expected to be made pursuant to Rule 434, please check the following box. □

+Approximate date of commencement of proposed sale to the public: